GabrielDan92/Spark-Concurrent-JDBC-Data-Reads/README.md

     max_date = df_min_max['max'].dt.date.values[0]
     ```
 - What if we don’t have any numeric, date, or timestamp column, or it has skewed data?
     - Not a problem.
-We know SQL, so using a CTE and one Window Function to generate a numeric column through the `row_number()` should be a piece of cake:
+We know SQL, so using a CTE and one Window Function to generate a numeric column through the `row_number()` function should be a piece of cake:
     ```
     with cte as
     (